 - Hedwig shouts "Tommy, can you hear me?" when talking about Tommy Gnosis.

-- Unusual Euphemism: "My 'bishop in a turtleneck.'"
-Used once more in the stage show, after which Hedwig drunkenly congratulates herself on a successful running gag.
+- Unusual Euphemism: "My bishop in a turtleneck."
+Used once more in the stage show, after which Hedwig congratulates herself on a successful running gag.

-- White Void Room: During the song "Midnight Radio".
+- White Void Room: During the song "Midnight Radio" in the film.

 - Of course, word salad is what an exquisite corpse is supposed to be.
 A coherent one actually ruins the point of the exercise.